raghav19/engineersdaybook/index.md

 layout: home
 ---

-👋 hi, i am raghavender (raghav) and i would like to share my dabbling with tech and perspectives with you.
+<span class="emoji">👋</span> hi, i am raghavender (raghav) and i would like to share my dabbling with tech and perspectives with you.